-More detailed information on uncertainty assessment are presented in Annex 2.
+More detailed information on uncertainty assessment is presented in Annex 2.

-Emissions from 5.C.1 Waste incineration have been calculated using the same method for every year in the time series.
-The same source of information were used for data sets.
+Emissions from 5.C Incineration and open burning of waste have been calculated using the same method for every year in the time series.
+Different sources of information were used for data sets.